Adams County woman dies of injuries sustained in Dec. 2021 home invasion

 An Adams County woman has died of injuries sustained in a home invasion more than five months ago, the York County Coroner's Office said Monday.

 Barbara Laughman, 79, sustained critical injuries on Dec.
-22, 2021, when David Schaffer forced his way inside her Green Springs Road home in Berwick Township, Adams County and attacked her and her husband, according to York County Coroner Pamela Gay.
+22, 2021, when Steven David Shaffer forced his way inside her Green Springs Road home in Berwick Township, Adams County and attacked her and her husband, according to York County Coroner Pamela Gay.

 Schaffer was eventually shot and killed by Laughman's husband, who had retrieved a gun from his bedroom while Schaffer assaulted his wife.